Foreigner Jobs

 • Employment agencies: Switzerland has a number of employment agencies that help foreign workers find jobs that will sponsor their visas.
 These companies can help you find jobs that match your skills and experience if you give them your resume and a list of jobs you’re interested in.

-• Professional organisations: In Switzerland, professional organisations post job openings in their fields, including ones that will pay for your visa.
+• Professional organizations: In Switzerland, professional organizations post job openings in their fields, including ones that will pay for your visa.
 This lets you apply directly to companies and job boards.

 • Company websites: In Switzerland, businesses often list job openings on their websites so that people can look for roles that match their skills and experience.